 The aria is, then, a depiction of the conflicting dualisms that make up the complicated human spirit.
 The two voices pit the hymn melody, with all its traditional implications, against other seemingly abstract musical ideas.
 From these appositions emerge the emotionally complex, human-centred centrality of the movement.

 The tenor does not enter until over a third of the way through the movement but when he does the effect is electrifying.
 His phrases are long and angular, sustained notes and extended melismas emphasising the tension of waiting and thereby concentrating less upon the hoped for salvation.
-The aria is unique in form and architecture, sitting firmly amongst that group of works from C 109 onwards that delve into aspects of the human mind.
+The aria is unique in form and architecture, sitting firmly amongst that group of works from C 109 onwards that delve into the workings of the human mind.

 The recitative adopts more fully the traditional pattern of discourse between two individuals, a familiar feature of the later dialogue works.
 There are three statement-response couplets set as secco recitative, two of which emerge into potent and significant moments of arioso.
 In the first exchange Fear bemoans the arduous path to be assured, by Hope, that the Saviour is at hand and bringing consolation.
 Fear′s second intervention stresses the fear of death which tortures the very limbs.
 The tragic, agonising, forever straining arioso which expresses this idea (from bar 8) is infinitely expressive and again reassurance comes in the form of an image of purification of the soul, the process which death will accomplish.